-Name Title Duties Phone

-Dr. Sadiq B. Ikharo Vice Chancellor, General Is notified of a Level 2 or (510) 466-7336

-Services, Peralta District 3 threat.
-He notifies the

-Chancellor.
-He also

-contacts the designee if

-an emergency alert is

-deemed necessary.

-Rosemary Vazquez Executive Assistant She can be contacted if (510) 466-7346

-General Services Dr. Sadiq B. Ikharo is not

-available.

-Dr. Jowel C. Laguerre Chancellor Peralta He is notified by the (510) 466-7207

-District Vice Chancellor and

-ascertains whether the

-threat justifies an

-emergency alert

-message.

-Meridith Brown Peralta Board of She is one of the "key mbrown@peralta.edu

-Trustees President constituents" notified or contact Asst. to

-by the Vice Chancellor Chancellor and Board

-once the emergency Clerk Brenda Martinez

-alert has been 510-466-7203

-authorized.

-Peralta Police Services PCCD District Office For emergencies at the Peralta District Buildings/Services.
+Name Title Duties Phone Dr. Leigh T. Sata Vice Chancellor, General Services, Peralta District The Vice Chancellor is notified of a Level 2 or 3 threat.
+The Vice Chancellor notifies the Chancellor.
+The Vice Chancellor also contacts the designee if an emergency alert is deemed necessary.
+(510) 466-7336 (vacant) Executive AssistantGeneral Services The Executive Assistant may be contacted if the Vice Chancellor is not immediately available.
+(510) 466-7346 Dr. Jeanette Jackson Interim Chancellor Peralta District The Chancellor is notified by the Vice Chancellor and ascertains whether thethreat justifies an emergency alert message.
+(510) 466-7207 Julina Bonilla Peralta Board of Trustees President The Board President isone of the "key constituents" notified by the Vice Chancellor once the emergency alert has been authorized. jbonilla@peralta.edu or contact Asst. to Chancellor and Board Clerk Brenda Martinez 510-466-7203 Marina Security Services PCCD District Office For emergencies at the Peralta District Buildings/Services.
 Also contact for District-wide Emergency police services.
+(510) 466-7236

-(510) 466-7236 Peralta District Public Information Officer (Interim staff, permanent officer to be announced) Department of Public Information, Communication& Media Responsible for all mass media collaborations and ongoing communication through Peralta and other outlets.
-Provides announcements and updates pertaining to the emergency situation.
-Contact Chancellor (510) 466-7207 Royl Roberts Risk & Safety Programs Manager Responsible for reporting information on safety drills and overseeing risk management at PCCD.
+Mark Johnson Executive Director for Public Information, Communication& Media Responsible for all mass media collaborations and ongoing communication through Peralta and other outlets.
+Provides announcements and updates pertaining to the emergency situation. , , Royl Roberts Risk & Safety Programs Manager Responsible for reporting information on safety drills and overseeing risk management at PCCD.
 (510) 466-7264